develephant/aluxa-install/README.md

 Return the meta data associated with this Card instance.

-Cards can be passed to the consumer with an `alexa` response:
+Cards can be passed to the consumer within an `alexa` response:

 ```lua
 ...

 function skill.HelloIntent(alexa)
   local Card = require('aluxa.card')

   local c = Card.new()
   c:setTitle("Here comes the Sun")
   c:setText("Its going to be a great day!")